onlyuser/XLang/README.md

 7. Why allocators ?

-    I've incorporated a simple memory allocator in this project because I wanted to keep my AST node classes as clean as possible, without destructors that delete child nodes.
+    I've incorporated a simple memory allocator in this project because I want to keep my AST node classes as clean as possible, without destructors that delete child nodes.
 But the way the allocator was written really doesn't improve the program's memory usage patterns.
 With some effort, I suppose one could upgrade that into a real allocator with true memory pooling.

 8. Why c++0x ?

-    Lambda functions are the only c++0x feature used here, and only because they solve the problem elegantly.
+    Lambda functions are one of the few c++0x feature used here, and only because they solve the problem elegantly.
 The goal is to deliberately avoid implementing clean-up code within the AST node destructors.
 This goes along a grander design decision to keep the AST node class clear of method clutter by moving all the predicate code into visitors.
-Lambdas help us provide ad hoc anonymous callbacks for the allocator, whose job is to perform clean-up originally intended for the destructor.
+Lambdas help provide ad hoc anonymous callbacks for the allocator, whose job is to perform clean-up originally intended for the destructor.

 9. Why coroutines ?